maxomedia/mxm-gulp/README.md

 #### Features
 - Less to CSS (autoprefixed, sourcemaps, minified)
-- JavaScript bundles with browserify (multiple bundles, sourcemaps, minified)
+- JavaScript bundles with webpack (multiple bundles, sourcemaps, minified)
 - Jade to HTML
 - Iconfont generation from .svg (with Less mixin and class references, [ttf, woff, svg, eot])
 - Build on save
 - Separate DEV and STAGE builds to speed up development
 - Error logging with windows notification and in the console
 - BrowserSync
+- (Experimental es6 to es5 task with babel)

 #### Prerequisites
 You should know how to run gulp.
 If you are not familiar with it, here is a list of things you must have installed to use gulp.